omkar-thite/docs_query_tool/README.md

 # RAG Pipeline for Documentations
 [Under Development]

 This is supposed to be an offline tool for developers.
-The idea is to get a quick documnetation reference for a given developer query.
+The idea is to get a quick documentation reference for a given developer query.
 eg. a developer want to implement certain niche logic, but is not aware if library already gives training wheels.
-So he/she goes tothat library's docs and searches for relevant code.
-This tool automate this process, it take what developer wants as a query, search through doc's embeddings, and if something similar is found then return it in natural language.
-I'm building in a way so smaller models can also work well in local machine.
-But right now the tool calls google's gemini model to process chunks.
+So he/she goes to library's documentation and searches for relevant section.
+This tool aims to automate this process, it take what developer wants as a query, search through doc's embeddings, and if something similar is found then returns it in thorugh LLM.
+Tool will be developed in a way so smaller models can be used in local machines as LLMs.
+Currently it calls google's gemini API to generate response.

 In short, a Retrieval-Augmented Generation (RAG) pipeline that extracts Markdown documentation from GitHub repositories *(currently configured for pydantic)*, processes text into hierarchical chunks, generates vector embeddings, and stores them in PostgreSQL via `pgvector`.
 Queries are answered by Google's Gemini LLM using context retrieved through vector similarity search.